-In the Garden of Opportunity, we see on the right the symbols of learning and wisdom.
+In The Garden of Opportunity, we see on the right the symbols of learning and wisdom.
 The bench is decorated with an owl, the wise bird, and with the cornucopia of the wealth of the earth.
 A book lies discarded on the bench.
 Behind is a church, the medieval seat of learning.
-The mill and water wheel behind the bench represent all the riches of the earth, harvested for the benefit of humanity.
+The mill and waterwheel behind the bench represent all the riches of the earth, harvested for the benefit of humanity.
 In front of the bench is Wisdom herself, in an attitude of despair, at her feet the discarded riches that she can bring to those who follow her.

-Reed Enger, "The Garden of Opportunity," in Obelisk Art History, Published August 29, 2017; last modified August 29, 2017, http://arthistoryproject.com/artists/evelyn-de-morgan/the-garden-of-opportunity/.
+Reed Enger, "The Garden of Opportunity," in Obelisk Art History, Published August 29, 2017; last modified October 12, 2022, http://www.arthistoryproject.com/artists/evelyn-de-morgan/the-garden-of-opportunity/.